ibmverse/verse-developer/tutorials/tutorials.md

 ## 1. Introduction
 ### What is the Verse Developer Extension for Google Chrome?

 The Verse Developer Extension for Google Chrome is a tool for developers who are adding customised capabilities to IBM Verse.
-The tool allows an application to be registered with IBM Verse, where each application contains a set of customised capabilities.
-One or more applications can be registered using the tool.
-Each application can contain one or more extensions.
-IBM Verse supports action extensions which are displayed in IBM Verse as either a button or a link.
-Action extensions can be contributed to the following parts of the IBM Verse user interface:
+The tool allows an Application to be registered with IBM Verse, where each Application contains a set of customised capabilities.
+One or more Applications can be registered using the tool.
+Each Application can contain one or more Extensions.
+IBM Verse supports action Extensions which are displayed in IBM Verse as either a button or a link.
+Action Extensions can be contributed to the following parts of the IBM Verse user interface:
 * Business Card (bizCard) View
 * Mail Compose View
 * Mail Read View